 Dr. Gill injects BOTOX Cosmetic with a very tiny needle.
 Most patients equate the feeling of these injections to a pinprick.
 For that reason, we usually don’t use numbing cream on the injection sites.
 However, if you would like to have numbing cream, of course, we’re happy to provide that for you.

 Yes, BOTOX has undergone numerous clinical trials and is considered safe.
 People sometimes worry about injecting botulinum toxin (basically what BOTOX is made of) into their skin.
 Scientists first discovered back in the 1950s that when the botulinum toxin is injected in minute amounts, it does nothing more than temporarily stop a muscle from contracting.

 This is how BOTOX Cosmetic stops dynamic wrinkles from forming during muscle contractions.
 Since its approval in 2002, BOTOX Cosmetic has been used hundreds of millions of times around the world, with very few side effects of any sort.

 The skill of the healthcare provider is important to ensure BOTOX Cosmetic is injected into the correct muscle.
 That’s where the providers at Naples Aesthetic Institute’s extensive understanding of facial anatomy and experience with BOTOX Cosmetic comes into play.

 An inexperienced injector can inject the BOTOX into an incorrect muscle, or it may migrate, leading to temporary problems such as a droopy eyelid.

-After your session, patients may have some temporary redness at the injection sites and possibly some slight swelling.
+Common side effects include temporary redness at the injection sites and possibly some slight swelling.
 This passes quickly.
 Otherwise, it’s important not to rub your injection sites for the first 24 hours after your BOTOX Cosmetic session.
 Rubbing the sites can make the BOTOX migrate to an unwanted muscle.